-If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or parent to notify a teacher, school counselor, principal, or another district employee as soon as possible to obtain assistance and intervention.
-The administration will investigate any allegations of bullying or other related misconduct.
-The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.
+If a student believes that he or she has experienced bullying or witnesses the bullying of another student, the student or parent should notify a teacher, school counselor, principal, or another district employee as soon as possible.
+Procedures for reporting allegations of bullying may be found on the district's website.
 A student may anonymously report an alleged incident of bullying by contacting the counselor, assistant principal or principal.